YirenZzz/EventTicketing/README.md

 Each event supports multiple ticket tiers (e.g., Early Bird, VIP, Student) with individual pricing and promotional discount settings.
 Promo codes support both percentage and fixed discounts, along with expiration dates and usage limits.
 Validation logic is executed inside Prisma.$transaction() blocks to ensure atomicity and reflect Week 3’s emphasis on ACID-compliant operations.

-### QR Code Generation and Validation: Real-Time QR-Code Check-In Interface (Camera, Images, and PDFs)
+### QR Code Generation and Validation: Real-Time QR-Code Check-In Interface (Camera, Images, and PDFs), and Mobile-responsive check-in interface

 Upon ticket purchase, a unique code (e.g., TICKET-xxxx) is generated and rendered into a QR image using the qrcode package.
 This image is embedded into an HTML email sent via the Resend API, showcasing real-world integration with external services as covered in lecture about API Integration.The Staff dashboard includes a real-time check-in system.
 It supports camera scanning via html5-qrcode, drag-and-drop image uploads, and even PDF parsing.
-For PDFs, we stream the first page using pdfjs-dist, render it to a canvas, and attempt QR extraction.
-These functionalities demonstrate our understanding of client-side file processing and expand on the image-handling techniques.
+The check-in interface is fully mobile-responsive, optimized for phones and tablets without any native app.
+This design highlights our ability to deliver production-grade UX beyond the desktop environment。

 ### PostgreSQL for transaction data: Data Consistency via Prisma Transactions

 Critical updates (like check-ins and promo validation) are provided by Prisma to guarantee updates across multiple tables (e.g., both Ticket and PurchasedTicket).
 This design reflects proper transaction usage discussed in class and implemented in Assignment 2.

 ### Attendance analytics and reporting
 Both staff and organizers can view charts for attendance and revenue (Chart.js).
 Detailed statistics can also be downloaded as CSV via server-generated Content-Disposition responses.
 Ticket type breakdowns (Total, Sold, Checked-In) are streamed from API routes and rendered into Excel-compatible file, satisfying Week 11’s emphasis on backend data processing and professional workflows.

-### Mobile-responsive check-in interface
+### Automated email confirmations

-The check-in interface is fully mobile-responsive, optimized for phones and tablets without any native app.
-This mobile-first design highlights our ability to deliver production-grade UX beyond the desktop environment.
+After a successful ticket purchase, our system automatically sends a confirmation email containing the event name and a unique ticket code.
+This feature is implemented using the Resend email API.
+We call the `/api/email/confirmation` endpoint with the attendee’s email, event name, and generated ticket code.
+The email is sent in HTML format, with dynamic templating via template literals.
+This automated flow not only reduces manual work for organizers but also demonstrates our understanding of external service integration, secure API calling, and error handling patterns.

 # Development Guide